Managers spend a day a week on admin tasks

 Mismatched expectations

-Businesses pay lip service to the importance of strategic work but the KPIs they more actively track are the easier to measure delivery and financial metrics.
+Businesses pay lip service to the importance of strategic work but the KPIs they more actively track are the easier to measure development and financial metrics.

 KPIs drive culture so this means managers will get more hands on reviewing and signing off plans, allocating resources, firefighting issues and jumping in to support teams as required.